MercersKitchen/Advanced-CS/README.md

 ---

-# Note about Processing-Java and Pure Java Classes
+### Note about Processing-Java and Pure Java Classes: mixing Pure Java and Processing.Java classes
--
+- Pure Java is for arithmetic and console work only at CS30 level
+- Programs will work if Processing-Java is driver and classes are .java (Pure Java)
+- Programs will not work if classes are extended .java to processing.java for arithmetic inheritance

 ---

 # Review of Introductory and Intermediate CS, Processing-Java